Kredsya/Kredsya/README.md

 5. Twenty Years of Attacks on the RSA Cryptosystem, in Cryptography Lab Seminar (2022.07.05., 2022.08.23.)
 6. [How to Attack RSA Cryptosystem](https://youtu.be/UX4ihuSMkJE), in ZeroPage Devils Camp 2022 (2022.07.14.)
 7. Understanding Wiener's Attack in Implementation Side, in ZeroPage OMS (2022.11.09.)
-8. RSA Tutorial with Calculator, in 해킹하는 뉴비 부엉이들 (expected in 2022.12.17.)
+8. RSA Tutorial with Calculator for Newbies, in 해킹하는 부엉이들 뉴비 웹세미나 (expected in 2022.12.17.)

 <details>
 <summary>Presentation (Original title)</summary>